 Eucalyptus is an evergreen tree that is native to Australia.
-It is gaining importance day by day.
 It belongs to the family Myrtaceae.
 It grows up to a height of 25 to 50 meters with around 2-meter diameter.
 However, there will be differences in the heights of the plant depending upon the species.

 The essential oil of eucalyptus leaves is used for its medicinal properties.
 The plant is also known as a gum tree and Nilagiri tree.